-Disclosures provide you with the information we hold on an individual in relation to domestic abuse.
+Disclosures provide you with domestic abuse information we hold on an individual

-If our checks show that the individual has a record of violent behaviour, or there is other information to indicate someone may be at risk of harm, we will consider sharing this information with you.
+If our checks show that the individual has a record of violent behaviour or something that may put you at risk of harm, we will consider sharing this with you.

 Domestic abuse or violence disclosure guidance

-Our officers always aim to maintain the confidentiality of the applicant and we carefully plan all disclosures to minimise the risk of harm to those concerned.
+Our officers always aim to keep the confidentiality of the applicant.
+We plan all disclosures to minimise the risk of harm to those concerned.
 If you receive a disclosure, it should also be treated as confidential.

-Please consider the fact that disclosure information is only being given to you so that you can protect yourself, or someone you know.
-For safety purposes, we ask you not to share the information unless you have been in contact with an officer and they have agreed.
+If information is disclosed to you, it must be understood that it's only being given to you so that you can protect yourself, or someone you know.
+For safety purposes, we ask you not to share the information unless an officer has agreed for you to do so.

 You can use disclosures to;

 - keep yourself safe

 - keep children and those involved safe

 - ask what support is available